-4.16 Combustion air.
-Combustion air shall be provided in accordance with Chapter 7 of the Seattle Mechanical Code.
+- 4.16 Combustion air.
+Combustion air shall be provided in accordance with Chapter 7 of the Seattle Mechanical Code. - 4.17 Venting.

-4.17 Venting.
 Venting of combustion byproducts shall be in accordance with Chapter 8 of the Seattle Mechanical Code.
 Gas-fired appliances shall be vented in accordance with Chapter 5 of the Seattle Fuel Gas Code.
 Stack dampers on boilers fired with oil or solid fuel shall not close off more than 80 percent of the stack area when closed.
-Operative dampers shall not be placed within any stack, flue, or vent of a gas-fired boiler.

-Exception: Automatic boilers with pre-purge, automatic draft control, and interlock.

-4.18 Controls, safety devices, and instrumentation.
-Required electrical, mechanical, safety, and operating controls shall carry approval of an approved testing agone.
+Operative dampers shall not be placed within any stack, flue, or vent of a gas-fired boiler, unless the boiler is fired automatically and is equipped with pre-purge, automatic draft control, and draft interlock. - 4.18 Controls, safety devices, and instrumentation.
+Required electrical, mechanical, safety, and operating controls shall carry approval of an approved testing agency.
+Electrical controls shall be of such design and construction as to be suitable for installation in the environment in which they are located. - 4.18.1 Valves.
+No valve shall be placed between a safety device and the boiler or pressure vessel.